mitodl/concourse-vault-resource/README.md

 NOTES:
 - The KV1 secret engine does not support versioning.
+- The KV2 secret engine currently returns the latest version of a secret if version is input as `"0"`, but this behavior may be subject to changes in the API, and no version should be specified if the latest is desired.
-- The `version` input is ignored for `in` as it is associated with a single secret path, and therefore only functions when peered with `source` for `check`.
+- The `version` input is ignored for `in` with `params` as it is associated with a single secret path, and therefore only functions when peered with `source` for `check` or `in`.

 **parameters**
 - `version`: _optional_ The following YAML schema is required for the version specification.